 - Begin interacting with fellow survivors who are a little bit ahead of you on the journey.
 They will be your greatest cheerleaders on the way.
 They have been where you are, and they know all the pitfalls you’re facing and will face.
 You know those wagon masters on the Oregon Trail?
 These women are like that.
 They are coming back to walk alongside you, answer your questions, and bind up your wounds.

-- Sign up here to keep in touch with me.
+- Sign up at the top of this website.
 I write 1-2 articles on my website each month.
 More importantly, I’ve got a juicy, wholesome, healing membership group called Flying Free (you can get on the waiting list HERE) that will change your life and jump-start your progress.
 The women over there are absolutely incredible.
 You are not alone!

 Emotional abuse survivors are some of the most empathic, honest, hard-working, intelligent, problem-solving, persevering, responsibility-takers on the planet.
 I’ve worked with dozens of them, including doctors, business owners, teachers, and nurses.
 Abusers often select warm, flexible, shining stars to eventually control and suck dry.